Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 ![Architecture](./Images/architecture.png)

 ## Data
 We first obtained the raw MEDLINE abstract data from [MEDLINE](https://www.nlm.nih.gov/pubs/factsheets/medline.html).
-The data is available publically and is in form of XML files available on their [FTP server](ftp://ftp.nlm.nih.gov/nlmdata/.medleasebaseline/gz/).
-There are 812 XML files available on the server and each of the XML files contain around 30,000,000 abstracts.
+The data is available publically and is in the form of XML files available on their [FTP server](ftp://ftp.nlm.nih.gov/nlmdata/.medleasebaseline/gz/).
+There are 812 XML files available on the server and each of the XML files contain around 30 million abstracts.
 More detail about data acquisition and understanding is provided in the Project Structure.
 The fields present in each file are

         abstract
         affiliation